bengongon97/delete-account/README.md

-The information about how to get your account deleted.
+The information about how to get your account deleted in RecipeyAI.